Program

 • What is the Institution Code for HKUST for GMAT/GRE/TOEFL/IELTS?

-Please note that applicants are not required to send in the score report during application.
-Instead, the Program Office will ask for certified true copies when you are being admitted into the program.
+Please note that applicant is not required to send in the score report during application.
+Instead, the Program Office will ask for the certified true copies when you are being admitted into the program.

 • Who can be my referees?

-As two reference letters are required, you should nominate two academic referees who know you well and can inform the University about your academic ability, character and capacity for postgraduate studies.
-The instructors from the courses of your undergraduate/postgraduate studies and/or the current or past employers/supervisors are also eligible to be your referees.
+As two references are required, you should nominate two academic referees (for the full-time program) or two professional referees (for the part-time program) who know you well and can inform the University about your academic ability, character and capacity for postgraduate studies.

 • Is a personal interview required?

 Yes.
-A face-to-face interview or video interview via internet will be arranged for shortlisted candidates residing in Hong Kong.
+An online interview will be arranged for shortlisted candidates.
 Phone interview requests are not accepted.

 Campus Life